bespinian/blog/content/posts/git-the-important-parts/index.md

 git flow init
 ```

-The tool then asks about our team’s naming convention of certain branches, but usually it is good to stick with the defaults.
+The tool then asks about our team’s naming convention of certain branches, but usually, it is good to stick with the defaults.
 An exception here is the `master` branch.
 There has been a change of mind in the last couple of months to rename the `master` branch to `main` because the term “master” is politically a bit heavy.
 For the rest, we can just accept the defaults.

 #### Start a feature